Side-channel-secure quantum key distribution with correlated sources: Results

+We present the results of this study as follows.
+In the ``Protocol Description'' subsection, we introduce the ideal process of the proposed protocol.
+Since our protocol does not need the ideal state preparation to ensure security, we introduce the detailed assumptions about state preparation required for the security proof in the ``State Preparation Description'' subsection.
+Then, in the ``Security Analysis'' subsection, we provide a sketch of the security proof, while a detailed proof can be found in Appendix \ref{sec:appsec}.
+Finally, in the ``Simulation'' subsection, we present the performance of the proposed protocol.

-\section{Protocol description}
+\subsection{Protocol description}

 In the FCS protocol, the two users Alice and Bob act as the source sides, and the untrusted user Charlie acts as the measurement side.
-The flow of the FCS protocol is almost the same as the phase-coding SCS protocol \cite{shan2023practical}.
-The only difference is that the states prepared by Alice and Bob are correlated.
+The detailed flow is shown below.